nawidix/LytiX/README.md

 ## 📜 License

 Released under the **MIT License**
-You are free to use, modify, and distribute this software.
+You are free to use.

 ---